trackme-limited/splunk-eam/README.md

 | `USE_EXTERNAL_CERT`      | Enable to use custom SSL certificates.            | `false`       |
 | `EXTERNAL_CERT_FILE`     | Path to the custom SSL certificate file.          | Empty         |
 | `EXTERNAL_KEY_FILE`      | Path to the custom SSL key file.                  | Empty         |

+### Upgrading

+To upgrade Splunk EAM, you only need to ensure that you have pulled or refreshed your local Docker registry, then restart your container.

 ### Update the default admin credentials